 Since its inception, trauma therapy has served as a valuable treatment modality.
 Due to the nature of trauma and the elasticity of both the brain and the psyche, trauma can lay dormant for weeks, months, or even years.
 With troublesome memories embedded deep inside one’s own mind, it can become difficult to function properly without first confronting underlying trauma.
-By undergoing trauma therapy in West Palm Beach, Florida, individuals are able to confront their past head-on.
+By knowing when to seek help, and undergoing trauma therapy in West Palm Beach, Florida, individuals are able to confront their past head-on.
 Thus, setting them up for a successful, long-lasting recovery.

 What is Trauma Therapy?